-The kererū (Hemiphaga novaeseelandiae), also sometimes referred to as the New Zealand pigeon, is one of our most iconic birds with its beautiful blue-green and white plumage.
+The kererū (Hemiphaga novaeseelandiae), also called kūkū, kūkupa, wood pigeon or simply New Zealand pigeon, is endemic and one of Aotearoa New Zealand’s most valuable assets when it comes to native bush regeneration.
+It is one of our most iconic birds with its beautiful blue-green and white plumage.
 A bird that you often hear before you see, the noisy beat of its wings makes a distinctive sound as it flies from tree to tree.

 The kererū is a large bird, measuring up to 510 mm from tail to beak and weighing on average 630 g, and is found throughout New Zealand.

 Kererū are protected birds and endemic to New Zealand.
 Conservation efforts to restore the kererū’s habitat and increased pest control has helped to slow the decline in kererū numbers.

 The kererū has the widest gape of all New Zealand native birds, which allows it to eat large berries.
 This makes them vital to our forest ecosystem, as trees such as karaka, miro, tawa and taraire rely on them for seed dispersal.
 Kererū are one of New Zealand’s keystone species, essential for the ongoing propagation of some of our native plant species.

 Some seeds need to pass through the gut of a bird to properly germinate.
 With the extinction of the moa, kererū are the only seed dispersers with a bill big enough to swallow large fruit.

 They have been called our “gardeners of the sky” due to their unique ability to disperse these large seeds.